nazarena-aranda/holbertonschool-hbnb/README.md

 ##  Description of the project

-This project is an implementation of HBnB, a web application that emulates a very simple version of Airbnb.
-In this phase, we focused on building a RESTful API with Flask, allowing users to:
+This project is an implementation of HBnB, a web application that emulates a very simple version of Airbnb. we focused on building a RESTful API with Flask, allowing users to:

 **Create and update users**
 **Publish and update places**